mdufek660/JSFunFall2021/projects/hangman/ProjectHangman.md

 }
 ```

+## Project Help

+If you need help, please schedule a 1-on-1 with your instructors or any of the CanCode Communities staff who is available to help.

+## Project Submission

+Please send a link to your Github repository to Matina and Jamal as a direct message over Slack.
+If you have not completed your project, please turn in what you have.

 ## Project Resubmission

 You may resubmit this project again for a better grade.
 In order to resubmit, you must have made a valid attempt.
 (That is, and you must have followed all the steps in the _Getting Started_ documentation, your app must run, and you have started to meet some of the requirements).
 You have until the last day of class to resubmit your project.